“SQL Server Login Failed Error 233” is Easy to Fix Using These Solutions

 - Click on Exceptions, and then select Add Port.

-- A window will appear, now fill the port number, and click on Ok button.
+- A window will appear, now fill in the port number, and click on the OK button.

 - Then, enable the SQL.